juhoinkinen/Annif-wiki/Backend:-STWFSA.md

 [STWFSAPY](https://github.com/zbw/stwfsapy) has been developed as part of the automatization effort for subject indexing at ZBW – Leibniz Information Centre for Economics, [AutoSE](https://www.zbw.eu/en/about-us/key-activities/automated-subject-indexing).

-If you have questions about the algorithm or about AutoSE in general, please write to <autose@zbw.eu>.
+If you have questions about the algorithm or about AutoSE in general, please use the contact information given on the [AutoSE](https://www.zbw.eu/en/about-us/key-activities/automated-subject-indexing) webpage.